GPlates/gplates-web-service/docker/README.md

 - `docker compose run --rm -d --service-ports gws-postgis`
 - `docker compose run --rm -d --service-ports gws-redis`
 - `cd .. && cp django/GWS/env.template .env`
 - ``docker run -d -v `pwd`:/gws -p 18000:80 --network docker_gplates-net gplates/gws``
-- verify the service is up and running with wget, curl or web browser
+- verify the service is up and running with wget, curl or web browser (see above)

-Alternatively,

-you can write a customized docker-compose.yml, like Michael Chin did.
+**Alternatively**, you can write a customized docker-compose.yml, like Michael Chin did.
 See [docker-compose-mc.yml](docker-compose-mc.yml)

+☣ You need to change the folder paths in the steps below according to your computer setup.

+- `docker volume create --name gws-code --opt type=none --opt device=/home/ubuntu/gplates-web-service.git --opt o=bind`
+- `docker volume create --name gws-db-data --opt type=none --opt device=/home/ubuntu/gws-db-data --opt o=bind`
+- `cd /home/ubuntu/gplates-web-service.git && docker compose -f ./docker/docker-compose-mc.yml up -d`

+👀 👀 You may not have to do the steps below.
+But sometimes you do.
+I did not have to do this on my Ubuntu server.
+But I had to do it on my Macbook.
+Attention, you need to change the docker container name accordingly.

+- `docker exec -ti docker-gws-postgis-1 /bin/bash`
+- `chown postgres:postgres -R /var/lib/postgresql/15/main/`
+- `su postgres`
+- `/usr/lib/postgresql/15/bin/initdb -D /var/lib/postgresql/15/main`
+- `cd /workspace/ && ./init-db.sh`
+- continue to restore the database from gplates.sql

 ## 👀 Warning: The notes from this line below are meant for Michael Chin.
 Other people might fail to understand them.
 Ask him! 👀